-25.3.2.
-Quarantine Act 1908
+25.3.2 Biosecurity Act 2015

-The Quarantine Act 1908 (Cth) allows the Australian Government to quarantine vessels, persons or goods to protect human health and the environment from pests and disease.
-Quarantine activities are controlled by the Australian Government Department of Agriculture.
-The service is responsible for the clearance of all incoming international aircraft, aircraft waste, passengers and baggage.
+The Biosecurity Act 2015 allows the Australian Government to guarantine vessels, persons or goods to protect human health and the environment from pests and disease.
+Quarantine activities are controlled by the Australian Government Department of Agriculture and Water Resources.
+The Department is responsible for the clearance of all incoming international aircraft, aircraft waste, passengers and baggage.
 Quarantine activities at airports typically involve screening of passengers and their baggage using a range of techniques such as x-ray, detector dogs and physical inspection as well as specific waste management requirements.
 Screening is usually undertaken in designated examination areas after baggage reclaim but can also involve access to airside and apron areas.

-The Act is supported by the Quarantine Regulations 2000 which detail provisions regarding offences under the Act and procedural matters on when and how quarantine activities are undertaken.
-The Act will be repealed and replaced by the Biosecurity Act 2015, which will commence on 16 June 2016.
+The Act is supported by regulations which detail provisions regarding offences under the Act and procedural matters on when and how quarantine activities are undertaken.

-25.3.3.
-Hazardous Waste (Regulation of Imports and Exports) Act 1989
+25.3.3 Hazardous Waste (Regulation of Imports and Exports) Act 1989

-The Hazardous Waste (Regulation of Imports and Exports) Act 1989 (Cth) implements Australian Government obligations under the Basel Convention and prohibits the export and import of hazardous waste without a permit.
+The Hazardous Waste (Regulation of Imports and Exports) Act 1989 implements Australian Government obligations under the Basel Convention and prohibits the export and import of hazardous waste without a permit.
 A permit may be obtained to export hazardous waste where it can be shown that the waste would be managed in an environmentally sound manner in the country of import.